forwardemail/forwardemail.net/app/views/docs/canonical-ubuntu-email-enterprise-case-study/index.md

 * [Supporting Enterprise Clients](#supporting-enterprise-clients)
   * [Get in Touch](#get-in-touch)
   * [About Forward Email](#about-forward-email)

+## Foreword

+In the world of open-source software, few names carry as much weight as [Canonical](https://en.wikipedia.org/wiki/Canonical_\(company\)), the company behind [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu), one of the most popular Linux distributions globally.
+With a vast ecosystem spanning multiple distributions including Ubuntu, [Kubuntu](https://en.wikipedia.org/wiki/Kubuntu), [Lubuntu](https://en.wikipedia.org/wiki/Lubuntu), [Edubuntu](https://en.wikipedia.org/wiki/Edubuntu), and others, Canonical faced unique challenges in managing email addresses across their numerous domains.
+This case study explores how Canonical partnered with Forward Email to create a seamless, secure, and privacy-focused enterprise email management solution that aligns perfectly with their open-source values.

 ## The Challenge: Managing a Complex Email Ecosystem